ah410/cineverse/README.md

         1. If Windows isn't allowing scripts to run on your system.
 You'll need to open PowerShell as Administrator and run this line `Set-ExecutionPolicy RemoteSigned`
 3. Install dependencies in requirements.txt(includes pytest for unittesting)
     1. Run this line in your terminal `pip install -r requirements.txt`
+4. `cd api`
-4. Type: `flask run` and the website should load up and you'll be good to go!
+5. Type: `flask run` and the website should load up and you'll be good to go!
-4. For unittesting, you can use the `pytest` library or the built in unittesting library for python, `unittest`
+6. For unittesting, you can use the `pytest` library or the built in unittesting library for python, `unittest`
    * For unittesting, please use the sqlite branch.
 Master branch isn't implemented yet as it uses PostgreSQL instead of sqlite.
     1. Run unittests:
         1. terminal: `pytest app_test.py`